SupunKarunanayaka/github-slideshow/_posts/0000-01-03-SupunKarunanayaka.md

 layout: slide
 title: "Welcome to our GitHub test slide"
 ---
-This is SupunKarunanayaka's awesome slide
+This is SupunKarunanayaka's awesome slide :tada:
 Use the left arrow to go back!